kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 ## How Disruption Budgets Work

 An Application Owner can create a `PodDisruptionBudget` object (PDB) for each application.
-A PDB limits the number pods of a replicated application that are down simultaneously due to voluntary disruptions.
-For example, a quorum-based application would like to ensure that the number of replicas running is never brought below the number needed for a quorum, even temporarily.
-A web front end might want to ensure that the number of replicas serving load never falls below a certain percentage of the total, even briefly.
+A PDB limits the number pods of a replicated application that are down simultaneously from voluntary disruptions.
+For example, a quorum-based application would like to ensure that the number of replicas running is never brought below the number needed for a quorum.
+A web front end might want to ensure that the number of replicas serving load never falls below a certain percentage of the total.

-Cluster management tools can use the `Eviction API` to "safely delete" pods while respecting Pod Disruption Budgets.
-When a tool attempts to delete a pod using the Eviction API, Kuberetes checks if the proposed delete would leave the application with enough replicas.
-If not, it rejects the request.
-The tool retries again later, and will typically succeed later.
-The `kubectl drain` tool uses the Eviction API.
+Cluster managers and hosting providers should use tools which respect Pod Disruption Budgets by calling the Eviction API instead of directly deleting pods.
+An example is the `kubectl drain` command.

+When a cluster administrator wants to drain a node they use the `kubectl drain` command.
+That tool tries to evict all the pods on the machine.
+The eviction request may be temporarily rejected, and the tool periodically retries all failed requests until all pods are terminated, or until a configureable timeout is reached.

 A PDB specifies the number of replicas that an application can tolerate having, relative to how many it is intended to have.
 For example, a Deployment which has a `spec.replicas: 5` is